Skip to main content

 Most researchers benefit from combining two or three platforms rather than looking for a single solution.
 Start with the phase of research where you spend the most time, pick the best platform for that phase, and build from there.
 If literature reviews are a major part of your workflow, our guide to the best literature review software covers screening, extraction, and synthesis tools in detail.
 Every week spent using a disconnected set of tools is a week of lost connections between your sources, notes, and ideas.

 Ready to try a knowledge workspace that brings your research together?
-Try Atlas free to upload your sources, get cited answers, and see how your ideas connect through mind maps.
+Try Atlas to upload your sources, get cited answers, and see how your ideas connect through mind maps.
 Loved by thousands globally, it is the fastest way to go from scattered papers to structured understanding.

 Frequently Asked Questions